neondatabase/neon/pageserver/src/layered_repository/README.md

 From the page server memory, whenever enough WAL has been accumulated, it is flushed to disk into a new L0 layer file, and the memory is released.

-When enough L0 files have been accumulated, they are merged together rand sliced per key-space, producing a new set of files where each file contains a more narrow key range, but larger LSN range.
+When enough L0 files have been accumulated, they are merged together and sliced per key-space, producing a new set of files where each file contains a more narrow key range, but larger LSN range.